Alakhdeepsingh/Indian-AnimalNGO/README.md

 ### :sparkles:About Indian Animal NGO

-Indian Animal NGO web app is created to help street dogs by providing medical facilities, shelters, and food.
-In Indian Animal NGO webapp a user can As , There are a lot of features, such as the donate button, the RazorPay API, Firebase authentication, the chat bot, and the cloud database.
-These features will help users donate money to the NGO for helping street dogs live a better life, and if any users have any issues with the web app, they can clear their doubts using Chatbot.
+Indian Animal NGO web app is created to help street dogs by providing medical facilities, shelters, and food.Animal NGO is founded by visionaries who felt the need to build a free of cost medical facility for the stray animals where the best, most advanced, ethical and highly skilled medical care is readily available.
+Main mission is to connect and empower animal protectors to achieve animal rights by advocacy, networking and capacity building to create a high-impact which will continually address ongoing animal issues.There are not enough homes for all the animals that are born every year.
+Adopting from a shelter helps weaken the pet overpopulation cycle.
+Each year 8 to 12 million dogs, cats, puppies and kittens are euthanized because there are simply not enough homes for them.
+Our shelter offers a variety that you won’t find anywhere else.

 ### :sparkles:About the Project